Underground Tunnel

 We mention products and services that we think can be helpful for our users.
 Some or all of them may be from partners who compensate us.
 This can influence which topics we choose and how products are presented on the page, but it does not affect our opinions or conclusions.

-Elon Musk has a ~$766 billion company, Tesla (TSLA), and a ~$180 billion company, SpaceX, but it's his ~$10 billion company that's his most interesting, in my opinion.
+Elon Musk has an $800 billion company, Tesla (TSLA), and a $210 billion company, SpaceX, but it's his $7 billion company that's the most interesting.

-That company, named The Boring Company, is an underground transportation firm focused on improving urban transportation.
+The Boring Company is an underground transportation firm focused on improving urban transportation.

 The company digs tunnels, literally “boring” holes.